 Kappeler, Manfred (1999): Rückblicke auf ein sozialpädagogisches Jahrhundert.
 Essays zur Dialektik von Herrschaft und Emanzipation im sozialpädagogischen Handeln.
 Frankfurt a.M., IKO.

 Acknowledgements: Picture – Sculpture in Reykjavik’s Laugavegur, taken by the author in February 2010.
 The photograph of Horkheimer, Adorno and Habermas was taken in April 1964 by Jeremy J. Shapiro at the Max Weber-Soziologentag.
 Horkheimer is front left, Adorno front right, and Habermas is in the background, right, running his hand through his hair.
 Reproduced here under a Creative Commons Attribution-Share Alike 3.0 Unported license.
 Wikipedia Commons – Jjshapiro at en.wikipedia

 About the writer: Prof. Dr. Christian Spatscheck is a Professor for Theories and Methodology of Social Work at the Faculty of Social Sciences of Bremen University of Applied Sciences.
 His main fields of work are theories and methodology of social work and social pedagogy, spatial and systemic paradigms, youth work and the international exchange on social work, social pedagogy and social development.

 How to cite this article: Spatscheck, Christian (2010).
-‘Theodor W. Adorno on Education’ the encyclopaedia of informal education.
+‘Theodor W. Adorno on Education’ The encyclopedia of pedagogy and informal education.
 Retrieved from www.infed.org/thinkers/adorno_on_education.htm on [add date].

 © Christian Spatscheck 2010.